linagora/openpaas-esn/README.md

     grunt test-midway-backend # only run the midway backend tests grunt test # launch all the testsuite

+## Debug

+You can debug the backend thanks to Node debugger.
+Launch with the `--inspect` flag or `--inspect-brk` if you want to break on the first line of the application

+    node --inspect server.js

+    Debugger listening on port 9229.
+    Warning: This is an experimental feature and could change at any time.
+    To start debugging, open the following URL in Chrome: chrome-devtools://devtools/remote/serve_file/@60cd6e859b9f557d2312f5bf532f6aec5f284980/inspector.html?experiments=true&v8only=true&ws=localhost:9229/node

+Open the printed URL in Google Chrome, add breakpoints, inspect, etc.

+Yon can also debug backend tests using `INSPECT=true` environment variable:

+    INSPECT=true grunt test-midway-backend --inspect=true
+    ...
+    Running "mochacli:midway1" (mochacli) task
+    Debugger listening on port 9229.
+    Warning: This is an experimental feature and could change at any time.
+    To start debugging, open the following URL in Chrome: chrome-devtools://devtools/remote/serve_file/@62cd277117e6f8ec53e31b1be58290a6f7ab42ef/inspector.html?experiments=true&v8only=true&ws=localhost:9229/node

 ## Fixtures

 Fixtures can be configured in the fixtures folder and injected in the system using grunt: